 The solution to solar control and thermal insulation needs

-Low-emissivity glass (or low-E glass) provides natural light transmission while helping to limit heat gain and thermal energy transfer.
+Low-Emissivity glass (or low-E glass) provides natural light transmission and a low U-value to help limit heat gain and thermal energy transfer.

 Due to continuous improvements in its thermal insulation and solar control performance, glass is a flexible building material that can help improve the energy efficiency of buildings.
 One way this performance can be achieved is through the use of low-E coatings, a critical part of the glazing, which enable building occupants to visually engage with the external environment from a comfortable interior.